vvHacker007/Movie-Recommendation-Systems/README.md

 In this repository I have made three python kernels explaining and implementing the different types of movie recommender systems.

 Datasets - [The Movie Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset) , [TMDB Movie Dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata)

+To access the recommender systems you can fork this repository and run the python notebooks locally.